Saynoto0870.com: Publicity

 The site has gained popularity by being awarded Website of the Day by BBC Radio 2.
 It has also been featured on the BBC Radio 2's Jeremy Vine show and been awarded BBC Radio Gloucestershire's Website of the Week.
 Newspaper coverage includes The Guardian, London Evening Standard, The Daily Telegraph, and The Independent.
 Online coverage includes BBC News.
 It is also mentioned by 'Which?'.

-The website is also supported by Martin Lewis' MoneySavingExpert.com website.